Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * If your bootloader is broken, the binary may not load.
 Try the one from wled.me first.
 * Can you document the steps to re-create that error?
 * Make sure your grounds are all connected together.
-* If you are compiling from source and you've previously used normal WLED on that board or upgrading to a newer version, make sure you erase the board first.
-A 'factory reset' through the GUI should be adequate.
 * If you're using our 'dev' branch, don't forget to make a fresh 'pull'.
 * [See my FastLED support FAQ](http://tuline.com/fastled-support-qa/).